Inigo Montoya: Reception

-Mandy Patinkin has said that his inspiration for the scene was the real-life loss of his father to cancer and the feeling that his character killing Rugen would bring him back.
-Patinkin described having walked around the grounds of the castle, imagining his confrontation with the six-fingered man as a way to go back and save his father from that cancer.
+Mandy Patinkin has said that his inspiration for the scene in which Inigo kills Count Rugen was the real-life death of his father of cancer and the feeling that his character killing Rugen would bring him back.
+Patinkin described having walked around the grounds of the castle, imagining his confrontation with the six-fingered man as a way to go back and save his father from his illness.

 Variety praised Patinkin's performance, writing, "Patinkin especially is a joy to watch and the film comes to life when his longhaired, scruffy cavalier is on screen."
 His character has earned a cult following and his memorable line "My name is Inigo Montoya.
 You killed my father.
 Prepare to die", was ranked #86 by IGN in their list of "Top 100 Movie Moments".